sebw/blog.wains.be/content/about.md

 - This site doesn't use third party cookies
 - The search function requires Javascript
 - The comment function requires Javascript and store a cookie to work
-- I collect visits stats over at [stat.wains.be](http://stat.wains.be/wains.be) using Plausible, an open source Google Analytics alternative, which requires Javascript to work.
+- I do not collect statistics from my visitors, I'm pretty clueless as to the number of visits these days
 - The site will work with Javascript and cookies disabled.
-In that case search, comments and statistics are not going to work and posts will not be impacted.
+In that case search and comments are not going to work and posts will not be impacted.

 ## Talks